maryskid/maryskid/README.md

 Feel free to explore them and provide feedback or suggestions!

-## Projects I'm Currently Working On
--💆💆‍♂️ [Lumos](https://github.com/maryskid/lumos): An app dedicated to helping people stress less and achieve the most trough their day and life.

-These projects are actively being developed, and I'm excited to share updates as they progress.

 ## Get in Touch
 If you have any questions, ideas, or just want to connect, feel free to reach out to me.
 I'm always open to interesting discussions and opportunities.